avrae/avrae/docs/automation_ref.rst

 .. attribute:: name

-     What to save the result as.
+     The variable name to save the result as.

 .. attribute:: higher